 UPDATE 1-Uber wins appeal in Brazil, court says drivers are not employees

-A higher court for labor in Sao Paulo state ruled on Wednesday that there was no employment relationship between Uber and its drivers, siding with the ride-hailing company against a driver in the Guarulhos district.
+A higher court for labor in Brasilia ruled on Wednesday that there was no employment relationship between Uber and its drivers, siding with the ride-hailing company against a Sao Paulo driver.

 The judge ruled against recognizing an employer-employee link, arguing that Uber drivers could disconnect at any time from the app and have a flexible work schedule, the court said.
 The ruling was welcomed by Uber, which said in a statement it supported dozens of previous decisions in Brazilian courts establishing that its drivers are not employees.